chiahsien/ZenReader/docs/Spec.md

   - Clicking the exit button in the top-right corner of the focus container
   - Clicking the browser toolbar icon again
   - Clicking outside the focus container on the overlay
+  - Right-clicking and selecting "Exit Focus Mode" from the context menu

 ### 2.2 Extension Interface

 - **Icon State**: The extension icon visually indicates whether ZenReader is active or inactive.
+- **Context Menu**: The context menu displays "Enter Focus Mode" when inactive and "Exit Focus Mode" when active.
 - **Toolbar**: Focus mode includes a toolbar displaying the page title and an exit button.

 ## 3. User Experience